PeterWangIntel/crosswalk-website/documentation/05-Installing_Crosswalk.md

 ### Tizen
 These steps assume you have the Tizen SDK installed and correctly configured on your system.
 You can use the Tizen emulator as a target for running and developing Crosswalk applications on Tizen.

+1. Download the Crosswalk binary for Tizen from the URL in [Downloads](#documentation/downloads/files).
 1. With the Tizen emulator started or a Tizen device connected to the computer, log into the device as root by default:
 ```sh
 sdb root on